yiboyang/otus/README.md

 ### Software Environment for the OTUS Experiments
 To reproduce the Python environment for the OTUS experiments, do the following:

- 1. Create a barebones Python 3.6.9 installation, with the pip package manager set up.
-There are many ways to do this ([virtualenv](https://pypi.org/project/virtualenv/), or [venv](https://docs.python.org/3/library/venv.html) if you are running Python 3.6.9 already); here's an example with conda: `conda create --name py36-otus python=3.6.9; conda activate py36-otus`. conda will make sure to install pip within this new environment.
+ 1. Create a barebones Python 3.6.9 installation, including the (usually pre-installed) pip package manager which we'll use in step 2.
+There are many ways to do this (e.g., with [virtualenv](https://pypi.org/project/virtualenv/), or [venv](https://docs.python.org/3/library/venv.html)); we recommend the following setup with [conda](https://anaconda.org/anaconda/conda): `conda create --name py36-otus python=3.6.9; conda activate py36-otus`. conda will make sure to set up pip within this new environment.

 2. Within the above Python environment, run `pip install -r requirements.txt` to install the required packages.
-You may want to double check you have the right pip command (e.g., `which pip` on linux), so that the packages are installed to the right Python.

 The main dependencies are Python 3.6.9, PyTorch 1.6, Numpy 1.17.4, and Jupyter 1.0 (see `requirements-core.txt`).
-You may use other versions of these packages, but may not be able to reproduce the reported results.
+You may use other versions of these packages, but may not be able to exactly reproduce the reported results.

-The following libraries were used for experiments run on the GPU: CUDA 10.0, and CuDNN 7.6.
+Additionally, the CUDA 10.0 and CuDNN 7.6 libraries were used for experiments run on the GPU.

 ## Computing
 The following computing devices were used for the OTUS experiments: